 "Fish in the Classroom” programs originated in British Columbia in the late 1970’s.
 As a part of the new “environmental movement,” classes hatched and released Salmon as an educational endeavor.
 The success of the program allowed it to “migrate” south through Washington, Oregon and into California.

 In the 1980’s, a group of educators established the first programs in California.
 The program enjoyed explosive growth in the early days and has grown steadily since then, spawned by the energy and enthusiasm of community partners, most of them fly-fishing clubs.
 The methods and technology have changed over the years but the basic premise of the program remains the same: students study local aquatic habitats and the life history of the chosen salmonid, operate a chilled aquarium in their classroom, and receive eyed-eggs from CDFW hatcheries to raise to the fry stage.
 The fish are released into appropriate bodies of water within weeks.

 The program is regulated through CDFW to ensure fish are only released into appropriate bodies of water to reduce spread of disease or mixing of genetic strains.

-In 2000, CDFW created a statewide committee to provide greater support and assistance to the community partners continues to grow fueled largely by the support of the fly-fishing clubs and other community partners.
+In 2000, CDFW created a statewide committee to provide greater support and assistance to the community partners, and it continues to grow, fueled largely by the support of the fly-fishing clubs and other community partners.